ThreeSixes/rpi-terraform-bootsrap/README.md

 # Raspberry Pi Initialization with Terraform
 This is for Provisioning a Rpi2/3 with Raspian Lite.
-I have implemented this for easily bootstrapping RPI Docker Hosts

 ## Current Versions
 * Raspberry Pi 3B